 If you’re looking for a card with a mid-range fee, you might be tempted to choose the AeroplanPlus Gold Card that goes for $120 a year.
 However, you’ll get a much better bargain with other options like the American Express Gold Rewards Card that’ll cost you $150, but which comes with $100 in hotel credit and an additional card, for free, that’s worth an extra $50.
 You can also transfer your reward points to Aeroplan miles at a 1:1 rate, so you can still earn your beloved miles and trade them in for flight rewards, later on.

-The annual fees for the Platinum and Reserve cards are almost prohibitively expensive, but you’ll learn further down this post that the benefits help offset then, at least for the first year.
+The annual fees for the AeroplanPlus Platinum Card is almost prohibitively expensive, but you’ll learn further down this post that its benefits help offset it, at least for the first year.
 For a long-term credit card, the numbers on the AeroplanPlus Platinum Card really don’t add up, in our opinion.

 #3 Welcome Bonus Comparison